xtaci/kcp-go/README.md

 Q: When should I enable FEC?

-A: Forward error correction is critical for long-distance transmission, because a packet loss will leads to a huge penalty in time.
-And for the complicated packet routing network in modern world, round-trip time based loss check will not always be efficient, the big deviation of rtt samples in the long way usually leads to a larger RTO value in typical rtt estimator, which in other words, slows down the transmission.
+A: Forward error correction is critical to long-distance transmission, because a packet loss will lead to a huge penalty in time.
+And for the complicated packet routing network in modern world, round-trip time based loss check will not always be efficient, the big deviation of RTT samples in the long way usually leads to a larger RTO value in typical rtt estimator, which in other words, slows down the transmission.

 Q: Should I enable encryption?

-A: Yes, for the safety of protocol.
+A: Yes, for the safety of protocol, even if the upper layer has encrypted.

 ## Who is using this?